2019: Post-Season Report

-This Sea Ice Outlook (SIO) Post-Season Report of the Sea Ice Prediction Network-Phase 2 (SIPN2) centers around forecasts of pan-Arctic September minimum sea ice extent, while also including spatial sea ice forecast information and a synthesis of observed Arctic conditions from June to September 2018.
-SIPN2 is a community of scientists and stakeholders with the goal of advancing our understanding of the state and evolution of Arctic sea ice cover.
-The SIO is a community network activity that is led by the SIPN2 project team with contributions from key partners and the community.
+SIPN2 is a community of scientists and stakeholders with the goal of advancing our understanding of the state and evolution of the Arctic sea ice cover.
+The SIO is a community network activity led by the SIPN2 project team with contributions from key partners and the community.
+This Sea Ice Outlook (SIO) Post-Season Report provides in-depth analysis of factors impacting pan-Arctic September minimum sea ice extent this past summer, reviews of the 2019 SIOs, and discussions of the additional topics listed in the table of contents.

 Section 3.
 Review of Observed Arctic 2018 Conditions